Sheltered workshop: Australia

-Sheltered workshops are often called Australian Disability Enterprises or ADEs.
+Sheltered workshops are often called Australian Disability Enterprises (ADEs).
 In Australia, employees with intellectual disabilities make up 75% of the ADE workforce.
-The Australian Disability Enterprise (ADE) sector in Australia generally has its roots in the early 1950s when families of people with disabilities established sheltered workshops to provide vocational activity for people with disability.
+The Australian Disability Enterprise sector in Australia generally has its roots in the early 1950s when families of people with disabilities established sheltered workshops to provide vocational activity for people with disability.
 At this time employment opportunities for people with disability were extremely limited.

 In 1986, following the passage of the Commonwealth Disability Services Act (1986), Australia transitioned from the sheltered workshop system to the new model prioritizing employment for people with disabilities.
 In 1996, additional reforms were introduced for the purpose of improving service quality, matching service funding to the support needs of people with disability receiving assistance, and to link funding to employment outcomes.
 This led to a reform agenda in the ADE sector, with the introduction of legislated Quality Assurance standards that required ADEs to obtain independent verification of their compliance to these prior to receiving ongoing funding from the Australian Government.
 Additionally, a funding model that links payments to individual support needs was introduced.

 In some ADEs individuals are paid as little as $1.79 an hour, based on the BSWAT (Business Services Wage Assessment Tool), which was found to be discriminatory in 2013, to be phased out by April 2015.
 Wages are based on a percentage of award rates, according to the workplace competencies and productivity of the person with a disability in comparison to a worker without a disability.

 Following on from the court challenge on the discriminatory nature of the BSWAT, a large percentage of parents and employees of ADEs (along with the relevant Peak Body, National Disability Services) began a campaign to ensure their jobs were protected.
 Many raised the point that ADEs are not typical workplaces and provide significantly more support and opportunities than open employment workplaces.
 These parents, carers and employees were concerned that if ADEs were forced to pay full livable award wages for employees with a disability, many would be financially unsustainable.
 An episode of the ABC's Background Briefing in September 2014 stated that ADEs either barely make a profit or operate at a loss, and have to compete with low wage labor in other countries, which makes some people concerned that requiring them to pay higher wages will make those they employ unemployed, and unable to enjoy the many non-wage benefits of work like friendships and a sense of societal contribution.